MiltonGreat/1.-Exploratory-Analysis-of-Credit-Card-Transactions-/README.md

-# Credit-Card-Customer Analysis

-### 1. Project Overview

-This project focuses on exploratory analysis of credit card customer data to understand spending habits, payment behavior, and customer segmentation.
-The primary goal is to analyze spending patterns to provide actionable insights for marketing, customer retention, and risk management.

-#### Objectives

-- Analyze customer spending habits and patterns to identify trends.
-- Understand payment behavior among different customer segments.
-- Segment customers based on spending and payment behaviors to inform marketing strategies and enhance customer retention.
-- Provide insights for risk management by evaluating payment reliability and spending limits.

-### 2. Dataset

-The dataset used for this project is the "Credit Card Customer Dataset," which includes the following columns:

-- `CUST_ID`: Unique identifier for each customer.
-- `BALANCE`: Current balance on the credit card.
-- `PURCHASES`: Total purchases made.
-- `CASH_ADVANCE`: Amount withdrawn as cash advances.
-- `CREDIT_LIMIT`: Maximum credit limit for the card.
-- `PAYMENTS`: Total payments made by the customer.
-- `MINIMUM_PAYMENTS`: Minimum payment required.
-- `PRC_FULL_PAYMENT`: Percentage of payments made in full.
-- Additional features related to spending and payment behavior.

-### 3. Methodology

-1. **Data Loading and Initial Inspection**:
-   - The dataset is loaded and initial inspection is performed to understand its structure and contents.

-2. **Data Cleaning**:
-   - Missing values are imputed using the median for relevant columns, and duplicates are removed.

-3. **Feature Engineering**:
-   - New features are created to enhance analysis, including:
-     - `MONTHLY_AVG_PURCHASE`: Average purchases per month.
-     - `CREDIT_UTILIZATION`: Ratio of current balance to credit limit.
-     - `PAYMENT_MIN_PAYMENT_RATIO`: Ratio of payments to minimum payments.

-4. **Data Scaling**:
-   - Numerical features are standardized to ensure uniformity across the dataset.

-5. **Exploratory Data Analysis (EDA)**:
-   - Histograms, boxplots, and correlation heatmaps are generated to visualize and understand data distributions and relationships.

-6. **Customer Segmentation**:
-   - Customers are categorized based on spending behavior, purchase frequency, and payment habits.

-7. **Clustering Analysis**:
-   - K-Means clustering is applied to group customers into distinct segments based on spending and payment characteristics.

-### 4.Key Insights
+# Credit Card Customer Segmentation

+## Overview

+This project aims to analyze credit card customer data to identify spending habits, payment behavior, and customer segmentation using clustering techniques.
+The results provide actionable insights for targeted marketing strategies, customer retention programs, and risk management.

+## Project Goals

+1. **Data Cleaning**: Handle missing values, remove duplicates, and clean numerical features.
+2. **Feature Engineering**: Create new features like `MONTHLY_AVG_PURCHASE`, `CREDIT_UTILIZATION`, and `PAYMENT_MIN_PAYMENT_RATIO` to better understand customer behavior.
+3. **Exploratory Data Analysis (EDA)**: Univariate, bivariate, and multivariate analysis using visualizations to identify trends and relationships.
+4. **Customer Segmentation**: Apply clustering techniques to segment customers into meaningful groups.
+5. **Cluster Profiling**: Understand the characteristics of each cluster for actionable insights.

+## Dataset

+- **Source**: `CC GENERAL.csv`
+- **Columns**: Includes features like balance, purchases, payments, credit limit, and tenure, among others.
+- **Target**: Not applicable; this is an unsupervised learning problem.

+## Key Features

+- `BALANCE`: Outstanding balance on the credit card.
+- `PURCHASES`: Total amount of purchases made by the cardholder.
+- `CASH_ADVANCE`: Cash advance taken by the cardholder.
+- `CREDIT_LIMIT`: Maximum credit limit assigned to the cardholder.
+- `PRC_FULL_PAYMENT`: Percentage of months the full payment was made.

+## Methodology

+### Data Preprocessing

+- Removed duplicates and handled missing values using median imputation.
+- Standardized numerical features for clustering.

+### Feature Engineering
+- Created new features to capture customer behavior:
+  - **MONTHLY_AVG_PURCHASE**: Average monthly purchases.
+  - **CREDIT_UTILIZATION**: Ratio of balance to credit limit.
+  - **PAYMENT_MIN_PAYMENT_RATIO**: Ratio of payments to minimum payments.

+### Exploratory Data Analysis

+- Visualized distributions of key features using histograms and boxplots.
+- Identified correlations between features using a heatmap.

+### Customer Segmentation

+- Used the K-Means clustering algorithm to segment customers based on spending and payment behavior.
+- Determined the optimal number of clusters using the Elbow Method.

+### Cluster Profiling

+- Summarized key statistics (mean values) for each cluster.
+- Visualized feature distributions by cluster to understand customer segments.

+## Results

+- **Clusters Identified**:
+  - **High Spenders**: Customers with high purchases and balances, ideal for premium rewards programs.
+  - **Medium Spenders**: Moderate purchases and balanced payments, suitable for upselling and cross-selling.
+  - **Low Spenders**: Low purchases and utilization, requiring engagement campaigns to increase activity.

+- **Feature Insights**:
+  - `BALANCE` and `PURCHASES` were key differentiators among clusters.
+  - `CREDIT_UTILIZATION` provided insights into how customers manage their credit limits.

+## Key Visualizations
+- **Elbow Method**: Determined the optimal number of clusters.
+- **Boxplots**: Compared feature distributions across clusters.
+- **Cluster Counts**: Countplot showing the number of customers in each cluster.

+### Key Insights

 The analysis revealed key insights regarding customer segments:
 - **Spending Segments**: